bm4cs/dots/README.md

 My setup is quite opionated:

 -   Its minimalist
--   Terminal where possible such as [suckless](https://suckless.org/)
+-   Terminal tools where possible like [suckless](https://suckless.org/)
--   Prefer a BSD or a lean Linux distro
+-   Prefer a BSD or a lean arch-like Linux distro
 -   No bloated desktop environment (DE)
 -   Use a tiling window manager aka a tiler
--   `vi` keys everywhere
+-   `vi` key binds everywhere
--   `neovim` is my editor
+-   `neovim` as editor
+-   `zsh` as shell

 ## Setup